walmartlabs/concord-website/docs/plugins/jenkins.md

 - Password parameter.

-**Note:** Set the password parameter value as `<DEFAULT>` in order to use the default password set in Jenkins job configuration
+**Note:** Set the password parameter value as `<DEFAULT>` in order to use the default password set in the Jenkins job configuration

 From Jenkins's perspective, `String`, `Boolean`, `Choice` and `Password` parameters are all simple string `name:value` pairs.
-Jenkins checks the name of a parameter and maps the given value over specified type in Jenkins.
+Jenkins checks the name of a parameter and maps the given value to the specified type in Jenkins.
 Therefore, any invalid value may result in an exception and a failure to invoke a job.